valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 module timers subsystem in order to process the next event.

-All the timers are stored into a radix tree, ordered by expire time, when the main Redis event loop timer callback is called, we try to process all the timers already expired one after the other.
+All the timers are stored into a radix tree, ordered by expire time, when the main Valkey event loop timer callback is called, we try to process all the timers already expired one after the other.
 Then we re-enter the event loop registering a timer that will expire when the next to process module timer will expire.